 The Bicycle Helmet Safety Institute

-BHSI is the helmet advocacy program of the Washington Area Bicyclist Association.
-Our volunteers provide helmet information and work on the ASTM international helmet standard committee.
-In 1983 we published in Bicycling Magazine the first bicycle helmet article including actual lab test results (based on testing done for us by the Snell Foundation).
+BHSI is a helmet advocacy program whose volunteers provide helmet information and work on the ASTM helmet standards committee.
 We are funded by consumer donations of about $11,000 a year.
 We do not accept funds from manufacturers or anyone involved in helmet sales.
 Here is our contact info and our program for this year.

 This pamphlet was produced with donations from those who read it earlier.
 We welcome your tax-deductible donation to make it available to the next rider or parent who will need it.
 Checks can be made payable to BHSI or you can donate online.
 Thanks!